10 Essentials for Your Travel Toiletry Kit

 6. Toothbrush and Toothpaste

-Of course you wouldn’t think of leaving home without a toothbrush and toothpaste.
-You probably already have the duo stashed in your travel toiletry bag.
+Leave home without a toothbrush and toothpaste and you’ve got a problem.
+But if you’re like me, you probably already have the duo stashed in your travel toiletry bag.

 7. Shaving Supplies